mhanuel26/TangNano_W5300_TOE_GOWIN/README.md

 * Summary of Current Development State

 	Tang Nano configures the W5300 IC on TOE Shield,  open an UDP socket and check for RECV interrupt to receive data.
-It prints data received in the UDP payload as they come to a Serial terminal.
+Currently received data can be either printed on serial console or loopback to peer.

 * Summary of set up
 	+ The project uses [GOWIN IDE](https://www.gowinsemi.com/en/support/home/)